-We’ve allowed God to deeply root us in the land and among its people.
+We’ve allowed God to root us in the land and among its people deeply.
 It has not been easy, but it has been good.
 It is now our home.

 Although we’ll always be in the process of cultural learning, we are well past culture shock.

 It’s been said that when you spend significant time in another culture, your values and attitudes will often change, but when you come back to an environment that has not changed, the dissonance can be disorienting.
-The deeper these attitude and value changes are, (the more you have experienced and invested in your adopted country) the more likely the re-entry period will be unsettling.
+The deeper these attitudes and value changes are, (the more you have experienced and invested in your adopted country), the more likely the re-entry period will be unsettling.

 Before you keep reading, keep in mind that it is hard for missionaries to return.
+Especially after their first term when they are experiencing re-entry for the first time.
 We desperately need the rest and familiarity, yet we don’t feel we belong in the States anymore.
 It takes courage to return.
 We are a changed people.
 We now live emotionally and mentally between two worlds.
 It’s a vulnerable and fragile feeling.

-As parents, it is especially challenging because we are not only sensing the disorientation within ourselves, but often need to put that aside in order to shepherd our children’s hearts as they wade through transitional stress.
+As parents, it is especially challenging because we are not only sensing the disorientation within ourselves but often need to put that aside to shepherd our children’s hearts as they wade through transitional stress.
 Missionary children’s lives are often marked by perpetual new experiences and good-byes.
 We want this all to shape them for the better, which demands tender care and discernment on our part.

 We (and most of your missionaries you may run into this summer) are hoping that you’ve actually been reading with comprehension the monthly updates we send out and have a fair amount of insight into what we’ve been doing, by God’s enablement through you.
 You are more of a treasure to us than you realize.

 Most missionaries take furloughs saying they are for rest, but they do not actually get rest.
-They travel and speak at an unbelievable pace in order to report to their supporters, keep up their support and raise more support.
-We know many fellow missionary families who return to their respective ministries simply exhausted and stressed after a “furlough of performance”.
+They travel and speak at an incredible pace to report to their supporters, keep up their support, and raise more support.
+We know many fellow missionary families who return to their respective ministries simply exhausted and stressed after a “furlough of performance.”

 But, we’re actively choosing rest.
-We’re choosing to care for our family.
-We’re choosing to examine and invest in our marriage.
+We’re wanting to care for our family.
+We’re deciding to examine and invest in our marriage.
 We’re choosing to pray.
-We’re choosing to be at our home church for at least seven weeks to receive the blessings of corporate worship and connect with our “family”.
 We’re choosing to continue to trust the Holy Spirit to speak to others and guide them.
-We’re choosing to be sensitive to divine appointments.
+We’re wanting to be sensitive to divine appointments.
 We’re choosing to value individual relationships and simply love and serve others, as God provides opportunity.

-Now, here are the some of the aspects of reverse culture shock that we are experiencing.
-These are things that affect many missionaries who return to the States after a long period of time serving in another country, particularly a developing country:
+Now, here are some of the aspects of reverse culture shock that we are experiencing.
+These are things that affect many missionaries who return to the States after a long time serving in another country, particularly a developing country:

-Fashion, modesty and personal care become monitored more closely on the mission field in an attempt to not distance ourselves from the poor, or appear too under-dressed to the rich.
-Here in the States, clothing in quantity and quality are abundant and at this onset of reverse culture shock it caused me to feel shabby, conflicted and overstimulated with the expectations and choices.
+Fashion, modesty, and personal care become monitored more closely on the mission field in an attempt to not distance ourselves from the poor, or appear too under-dressed to the rich.
+Here in the States, clothing in quantity and quality are abundant, and at this onset of a reverse culture shock, it caused me to feel shabby, conflicted, and overstimulated with the expectations and choices.

 Thinking through how to get all of it back to their country of service and how on earth to pay for it, is most likely something that every missionary dreads.
 This is the kind of stuff I spend a lot of time praying and planning for.
 Yet every single time, I return feeling like I could have done a better job.

 I’ve also noticed that here I understand everything my husband says.
 This has thrown our marriage for a jolt.
-I’m unaccustomed to this clarity and frankly, I don’t always like it.
-His Spanish, just by nature of how Mexicans use language, is much “prettier”.
+I’m unaccustomed to this clarity, and frankly, I don’t always like it.
+His Spanish, just by the nature of the language, is much “prettier.”
 I’ve told him more than once I think I like him more as a Mexican than an American!
 We’ve forgotten how to function as a couple in a culture in which we both understand everything and in a place in which I am not as dependent upon him.

 None of our children understand why people would have such thick, luxurious carpet in their homes here and still need beds.
 They’ve mainly (and happily) been sleeping on the floor where we have been staying these last weeks.
 We rejoice at the sight of a bathtub, put our mouths under the bathroom faucets to drink the clean water just because we can, and we’ve taken extra long showers enjoying the water pressure, with confidence the water will not run dry.

-It’s helping us rest to not be concerned about clean water issues (we can rinse baby bottles under sink water!), water availability, not having to make so many meals from scratch, not working to keep a house clean from all the dust and volcanic ash and being able to go to one store, nearby, and find exactly what is needed.
-It’s amazing how easy it is to live in the States!
+It’s helping us rest not to be concerned about clean water issues (we can rinse baby bottles under sink water!), water availability, having to make so many meals from scratch, not working to keep a house clean from all the dust and volcanic ash and being able to go to one store, nearby, and find just what is needed.
+It’s incredible how easy it is to live in the States!

 TIME AND CHURCH On Sundays, our church started at about 11am.
 We packed up to go home at about 2:30pm.
-Stores rarely posted business hours and if they did, it didn’t mean it was true.
-Gatherings with friends or for school events never had a set “ending time”, they simply went on as long as they needed to for the sake of savoring relationships.
-And they certainly rarely started on time.
+Stores rarely posted business hours, and if they did, it didn’t mean it was true.
+Gatherings with friends or for school events never had a set “ending time,” they simply went on as long as they needed to for the sake of savoring relationships.
+And they rarely started on time.

 We have forgotten the rhythms and social cues of a time-oriented vs. event-orientated culture.

 Looking around and seeing the amount of Christians in one place has also brought me to tears.
-As one of our sons commented, “Why are there so much of them here, when we need so many more in Mexico?”
+As one of our sons commented, “Why are there so many of them here when we need so many more in Mexico?”
 It doesn’t make sense to him.
 We have all forgotten what American Christianity looks like.

-We’re blessed, more than can be expressed, to be in church in which we are not leading worship or preaching or ministering in prayer afterwards (not that we won’t when the Spirit leads!), but simply receiving and worshipping with you.
-We believe this will be the most meaningful aspect of our time in the States.
-Don’t be surprised if I break down in tears during a service or study, or my husband wants to talk with all the musicians.
-It all moves us, deeply.
+We’re blessed, more than can be expressed, to be in church in which we are not leading worship or preaching or ministering in prayer afterward (not that we won’t, when the Spirit leads!), but merely receiving and worshipping with you.
+We believe this will be the most significant aspect of our time in the States.
+Don’t be surprised if I break down in tears during service or study, or my husband wants to talk with all the musicians.
+It all moves us deeply.
 To simply be here is so much.

 I have heard that most missionaries returning on furlough have the biggest shock when it comes to the supermarkets.
 I believe it.
 I look around at people calmly shopping and wonder why they are not jumping up and down with excitement — one literally can find almost any ingredient and be able to eat any type of food at any given time!
 Astounding!

-PERSONAL INTERACTIONS When we have received short-term teams from the States, one of the first things that strikes us is how directly, often loudly, opinionated and concisely Americans communicate.
+PERSONAL INTERACTIONS When we have received short-term teams from the States, one of the first things that strike us is how directly, often loudly, opinionated and concisely Americans communicate.

-Mexicans speak in circular fashion, in flowery and polite platitudes and may eventually get to the point (my precious husband continues to maintain this last one in his English speech!).
-They rarely speak in deeply personal and specific terms.
+Mexicans speak in a circular fashion, in flowery and polite platitudes and may eventually get to the point (my precious husband continues to maintain this last one in his English speech!).
+They rarely speak in profoundly personal and specific terms.
 They don’t enter or leave a room without greeting everyone.
-Even in a public restaurant, one greets those at nearby tables.
+Even in a public restaurant, one welcomes those at nearby tables.

-Missionaries don’t need fancy dinners with you; it’s special, but what they most cherish is your company and the ability to communicate in a true and heartfelt way.
+Missionaries don’t need fancy dinners with you; what they most cherish is your company and the ability to communicate in an authentic and heartfelt way.
 They have missed these daily interactions.